Audio Conferencing in Microsoft Teams

 Use the Teams admin center.
 For some countries/regions, you can get numbers for your conference bridges using the Teams admin center.
 See Getting service phone numbers.

 Port your existing numbers.
-You can port or transfer existing numbers from your current service provider or phone carrier to Microsoft 365.
-See Transfer phone numbers to Teams or Manage phone numbers for your organization for more information to help you do this.
+You can port or transfer existing numbers from your current service provider or phone carrier to Microsoft 365. for more information on porting existing numbers, see Transfer phone numbers to Teams or Manage phone numbers for your organization.

 Use a request form for new numbers.
-Sometimes (depending on your country/region) you won't be able to get your new phone numbers using the Teams admin center, or you will need specific phone numbers or area codes.
-If so, you'll need to download a form and send it back to us.
-See Manage phone numbers for your organization for more information.
+Sometimes (depending on your country/region) you aren't able to get your new phone numbers using the Teams admin center, or you need specific phone numbers or area codes.
+If so, you need to download a form and send it back to us.
+For more information, see Manage phone numbers for your organization.

 How do you set it up?

-After you've decided to set up Audio Conferencing for your users, see Set up Audio Conferencing for Microsoft Teams for the steps you need to follow.
+After you decide to set up Audio Conferencing for your users, see Set up Audio Conferencing for Microsoft Teams for the steps you need to follow.